chemfiles/Chemfiles.jl/doc/reference.rst

 .. jl:function:: select(frame::Frame,  seletion::AbstractString) -> Vector{Bool}

-    This function select atoms in a frame matching a selection string.
+    This function select atoms in a `Frame`_ matching a selection string.
 For example, ``"name H and x > 4"`` will select all the atoms with name ``"H"`` and x coordinate less than 4.
 See the documentation for the full `selection language`_.